monerodocs/md/docs/cryptography/asymmetric/private-key.md

 # Private keys in Monero

 !!! danger
-    Article author is nowhere close to being a cryptographer.
+    Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.

-!!! warning
-    Article is a work in progress.

-Private key is generated [randomly](/cryptography/prng).
+In Monero, the root private key is generated [randomly](/cryptography/prng).
+Other private keys are derived deterministically from the root private key.

 Private key must be kept secret.